aldolat/private-content/readme.txt

 2. The shortcode in action.
 On the left, the text revealed to Administrators only; on the right, the page as seen by lower roles (Editors, Authors, etc., or simply readers).

 == Changelog ==

+= 2.1 =

+* NEW: added the possibility to show a note only to Visitors (thanks to Jacki for the tip).

 = 2.0 =